 Landscaping and the possibilities afforded by it on any piece of land, no doubt, form an incredibly important part of real estate market action, land desirability, value, and so on.
 But how does one really get the maximum desired landscaping effect from their property?
 This is truly the “million-dollar question”, in many cases quite literally.

-Certainly, as one becomes more advanced in the landscaping arts, there emerges many, additional factors to consider, but at the outset of any efforts to really maximize use of the landscape, you are best served by considering the primary elements of soil, water, and spacing/positioning.
+Certainly, as one becomes more advanced in the landscaping arts, like Todd Herrick, there emerge many additional factors to consider, but at the outset of any efforts to really maximize use of the landscape, you are best served by considering the primary elements of soil, water, and spacing/positioning.
 Assuming a reasonably temperate climate, primary concern applied to these three factors will usually yield a favorable beginning result, no matter the particular landscaping end-goal in mind.
 So, what are some things to consider with each of these three, critical landscaping factors?